minusobjects/Message-Medium/docs/api-endpoints.md

 ### Taggings
 - `GET /api/taggings` - should be able to query by story or by tag
-- `POST /api/taggings/:storyId` - also pass in :tagId; add tag to story
+- `POST /api/taggings/` - pass in :storyId and :tagId; add tag to story
-- `DELETE /api/taggings/:storyId` - also pass in :tagId; remove tag from story
+- `DELETE /api/taggings/` - pass in :storyId and :tagId; remove tag from story

 ### RelatedTags
 - `GET /api/related_tags/:tagId`